-You may also start out as good friends with someone, but then drift back to being occasional friends at some point in your relationship.
-Friendships are fluid and changing, so it's not unusual to see them go through periods of time where the people involved feel very close to each other, struggle, drift apart, and get back together.
-No two friendships are the same.
+Friendships are fluid and constantly changing, so it's not unusual to see them go through periods you feel feel super close to each other, struggle, drift apart, and get back together.
+Remember, no two friendships are the same.

 A good friend is someone you would consider part of your inner circle.
 These are people who know the most about your life and have likely been through a few ups and downs with you.
-You may have several friends and one or two people you would consider "good friends."
 Good friends are generally those you see and talk to the most often.

 In our opinion, a good friend can be someone you've known for years or someone you just met and have spent a lot of consecutive time with.
 Like we said, there are no rules when it comes to relationships.

 This is the person you call when you're excited, hurt, or just want to chat.
 Best friends feel like family in every sense.
 A best friend is someone you trust with your life (although, it shouldn't really come to that), you can hang out with all the time and not get sick of them, or get in arguments with them and make up a few minutes later.

 Generally, your best friends tell you how much they love you in subtle ways: healthy arguments, unconditional honest, and lots of trust.